skom2308/RepData_PeerAssessment2/PA2.md

 ## [17] rmarkdown_0.6.1  stringi_0.4-1    scales_0.2.4     chron_2.3-45
 ```

-The following package is used for this analysis:
+The following packages are used for this analysis:

 ```r